AI & Automation

 Implementing AI in accounts receivable: Practical use cases to reduce DSO

-In every large AR function I've worked as an AR Team Lead, I've seen the same scenario: A B2B SaaS AR manager with thousands of subscription invoices a month is dealing with customers asking for updated PO numbers, copies of old invoices, or clarification on proration.
-A manufacturing credit controller is trying to reconcile mismatched PO numbers, partial deliveries, and remittances that don't quite add up.
+In every large AR function I have worked, I have seen the same scenario: A B2B SaaS AR manager with thousands of subscription invoices a month is dealing with customers asking for updated PO numbers, copies of old invoices, or clarification on proration.
+A manufacturing credit controller is trying to reconcile mismatched PO numbers, partial deliveries, and remittances that don’t quite add up.
 Different businesses, same operational issue, just too many messages, and not enough hours.

 Most overdue balances don't happen because customers refuse to pay.
 They happen because AR teams are buried under repetitive inbox traffic: missing PO numbers, disputed quantities, requests for invoice copies, questions about credit notes, unclear remittances, and approval delays across multiple stakeholders and regions.